ASP.NET Debugging Overview

 This topic provides information about how to use the debugger in the Windows Software Development Kit (SDK) to help you find errors in ASP.NET Web pages.

 Application code can contain various types of errors, or bugs.
 Most syntax errors are caught during compilation.
 However, other types of errors require that you debug your code — that is, that you examine the code while it is running to validate that the execution path and data is as it should be.
-For more information, see Debugging, Tracing, and Profiling.
+For more information, see Debugging and Profiling Applications.

 The Windows Software Development Kit (SDK) includes a tool called Visual Debugger that allows you to examine an application while it is running.
 This tool is located in %ProgramFiles%\Microsoft Visual Studio 8\SDK\v2.0\GuiDebug\DbgCLR.exe.
 Using the debugger, you can see exactly how your application is working by stepping through each statement as it executes and by viewing the data in each variable.
 To use Visual Debugger, open it and then attach it to the process that is running the pages of your ASP.NET application.
 In Internet Information Services (IIS) versions 5.0 and 5.1, and in IIS 6.0 running in IIS 5.0 application mode, the process to which you attach the debugger is the ASP.NET worker process (Aspnet_wp.exe).
 In IIS 6.0 running in worker process isolation mode, the process that you attach to is the thread pool process (W3wp.exe).
 When the debugger is attached to a process, you can view everything going on during that process, and the debugger maps the instructions being executed in the process back to your original code so that you can see each line of code being executed.